-• Meet the requirements of the edTPA Portfolio at the time of program completion.
+Meet the requirements of the edTPA Portfolio at the time of program completion.

-Placement/Employment
+Placement/Career Services

-Concordia University Chicago maintains two offices that provide placement/employment services to all students planning to enter the profession of teaching.
+Concordia University Chicago maintains two offices that provide placement/career services to all students planning to enter the profession of teaching.

-- The Synodical Placement Office deals with placement into all programs offered by the University leading to professional work in The Lutheran Church-Missouri Synod. - Candidates must have earned a minimum GPA of 2.75 for all prescribed Theology requirements, with a grade of C or better in all courses used for the calculation, and no course taken under the P/DF grade option. - The Career Services Office offers job assistance to students in Public Education and the College of Arts and Sciences.
+- The Synodical Placement Office deals with placement into all programs offered by the University leading to professional work in The Lutheran Church-Missouri Synod. - Candidates must have earned a minimum GPA of 2.75 for all prescribed theology requirements, with a grade of C or better in all courses used for the calculation, and no course taken under the Pass/Fail grade option. - The Career Services Office offers job assistance to students in Public Education, the College of Arts and Sciences, and the College of Business.